 For additional browning, you can place them under the broiler for a minute or two right at the end.

 If you place them under the broiler, remember that they are still cooking so start when they are slightly undercooked if possible.
-Take away about 3 minutes of the normal cook time.
+Take away about 3 minutes of the normal cooking time.
 That way you’ll ensure that they stay moist and tender.

 Sauce Pairings for Meatballs